 A large body of research links early intervention to measurable health gains, such as improved survival rates, reduced complications, and lower treatment costs.
 However, effective implementation of early diagnosis and treatment varies widely across health systems and many European countries lag behind (with clinical practice variations even within countries).
 The Value of Treatment case study on stroke will address this.

-Every step of the patient trajectory from onset of symptoms to the start of treatment should be optimised in order to decrease the loss of time.
+Every step of the patient trajectory from the onset of symptoms to the start of treatment should be optimised in order to decrease the loss of time.

 Value of Treatment example: Identifying the treatment gap and improving care for ischemic stroke patients